Beauvais

 Taxi

-Pros: available on arrival without pre-booking; same road speed as a chauffeured transfer.
+Pros: it is available upon arrival without the need for advance booking; it has the same road speed as a chauffeured transfer.

-Cons: meter keeps running in traffic; fare isn't locked in until you arrive.
+Cons: the meter continues to run when in traffic; the fare isn't fixed until you get there.

 Aérobus + Paris Metro Line 14

-The official Aérobus A01 shuttle runs from Beauvais direct to Porte Maillot, roughly every 15 to 30 minutes, in about 1 hour 15 to 1 hour 30 minutes.
-From Porte Maillot, though, you're not at Orly — you still need to cross the city.
-Since the Paris Métro Line 14 extension opened in June 2024, there's now a direct run south to an "Aéroport d'Orly" station serving Orly 3, but reaching Line 14 from Porte Maillot still means a change via central Paris.
-Total journey time lands around 2 hours, cost level €€.
+The official Aérobus A01 shuttle goes directly from Beauvais to Porte Maillot, with a service every 15 to 30 minutes and a travel time of about 1 hour 15 to 1 hour 30 minutes.
+However, when you get to Porte Maillot, you are not at Orly — you still have to go through the city.
+Since the extension of Paris Métro Line 14 opened in June 2024, there is now a direct service south to an "Aéroport d'Orly" station which serves Orly 3, but getting to Line 14 from Porte Maillot still requires a change in central Paris.
+The total journey time is approximately 2 hours, and the cost is €€.

-Cons: two vehicles minimum, sometimes three; awkward with more than one large suitcase each; only the Porte Maillot route sells walk-up tickets on the day.
+Drawbacks include needing a minimum of two cars, sometimes three; it is difficult to manage if each person has more than one large suitcase; only the Porte Maillot route offers the option of buying tickets on the day.

 Train (TER) + RER B + Orlyval